Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * when the pod has accumulated fees / partial withdrawals from validators
 * whether any validators on the beacon chain have increased/decreased in balance

 When a checkpoint is completed, shares are updated accordingly for each of these events.
-Shares can be withdrawn via the `DelegationManager` withdrawal queue (see [DelegationManager: Undelegating and Withdrawing](./DelegationManager.md#undelegating-and-withdrawing)), which means an `EigenPod's` checkpoint proofs also play an important role in allowing Pod Owners to exit funds from the system.
+OwnedShares can be withdrawn via the `DelegationManager` withdrawal queue (see [DelegationManager: Undelegating and Withdrawing](./DelegationManager.md#undelegating-and-withdrawing)), which means an `EigenPod's` checkpoint proofs also play an important role in allowing Pod Owners to exit funds from the system.

 _Important Notes:_
 * `EigenPods` can only have **one active checkpoint** at a given time, and once started, checkpoints **cannot be cancelled** (only completed)